teodorlu/neil-quickadd/README.md

 Q: Is neil-quickadd affiliated with Neil?
 A: Not really.
 It uses Neil, but is not endorsed by Neil.

+Q: Should this be a neil subcommand?
+A: Perhaps?
+Not sure.
+I say let it marinate for a while on its own first.

 ## Installing

     bbin install io.github.teodorlu/neil-quickadd --latest-sha